saptarshi06/Web-Scrapper/README.md

 ▶️ Usage

-Run the script to scrape up to 5 pages by default:
+Run the script and paste product site url to scrape up to 5 pages by default:

 python myntra_scraper.py